yonathan1710/cordova-plugin-facebook4/README.md

 $ cordova plugin add cordova-plugin-facebook4 --save
 ```

-In order to use this plugin, you must provide a JSON file with the following format:
+If you want to use a different APP_ID than the one specified in the "Accessibility configuration" in your OutSystems application, you must provide a JSON file named ```facebook_login.json```, deployed to a directory named ```facebookLogin``` with the following format:

 ```json
 {